mfreedberg84/Incidental_Rewarded_Learning/README.md

 _Exp 2_
 Participants responded with either the right index or middle on a serial response box to two face stimuli shown on a computer screen.
 During training half of the stimulus pairs yielded a reward if performed correctly within the 3 second trial limit, while the remaining chords only yielded positive feedback if performed correctly  within the time limit.
 Incorrect or late repsonses yielded negative feedback.
 The sole transfer block was identical to the training blocks except that feedback was not given.
 The questionnaire was identical to Experiment 1

-The data (Incidental_Rewarded_Learning.csv) and code (Exp_1.Rmd and Exp2.Rmd) provided are intended to be used in the R coding environment.
-The R-markdown file includes the following analyses:
+The data (Incidental_Rewarded_Learning_ExpX.csv) and code (Exp_1_X.R and Exp_2_X>R) provided are intended to be used in the R coding environment.

 **Exp1**
-1. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (before rewards).
+1. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (before rewards: Exp1_TrainRT and Exp1_TrainAcc).
-2. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (after rewards).
+2. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (after rewards: Exp1_TrainAfterRT and Exp1_TrainAfterAcc).
-3. Transfer - One-sample, two-tailed t-tests contrasting RT and accuracy between Rewarded, Unrewarded, and Withheld Chords.
+3. Transfer - One-sample, two-tailed t-tests contrasting RT and accuracy between Rewarded, Unrewarded, and Withheld Chords (Incidental_Rewarded_Learning_Exp1.ipynb).
-4. Questionnaire - Pearson's correlations between subjective and force-choiced measures of explicit awareness and learning
+4. Questionnaire - Pearson's correlations between subjective and force-choiced measures of explicit awareness and learning (Incidental_Rewarded_Learning_Exp1.ipynb).

 **Exp2**
 1. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (before rewards).
 2. Training - Non-linear modeling of reaction time (RT) and accuracy (proportion correct) data across blocks (after rewards).
-3. Transfer - One-sample, two-tailed t-tests contrasting RT and accuracy between Rewarded and Unrewarded pairs.
+3. Transfer - One-sample, two-tailed t-tests contrasting RT and accuracy between Rewarded and Unrewarded Chords.
 4. Questionnaire - Pearson's correlations between subjective and force-choiced measures of explicit awareness and learning